OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 # Editing the Orienteer Configuration File

-orienteer.properties is the main file to store initial configuration paramenters for your installation.
+*orienteer.properties* is the main file to store initial configuration paramenters for your installation.
+If something missing, Orienteer will use default settings.

-There is an example: https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties but in any case: if something missing Orienteer will use default settings

-Sample properties file can be always found here.
+You can download a sample configuration file [link](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.propertie).

 * *orienteer.production=[true|false]* //Run Orienteer in the production mode (true) or in the development mode (false).
 * *orientdb.embedded=[true|false]* //Run an embedded OrientDB server (true) or an external OrientDB server (false).